bplmaps/walk-to-the-sea-website/content/index.md

                  whose smells and sounds once invaded the city.
 The walk from the top to the sea, which stretches for a mile and descends a hundred feet, gives life to that story."
+locations:
+    img:
+        src: "/feature-index.jpg"
+        alt: ""
-locations_intro: "Start your journey by selecting one of the locations:"
+    heading: "Start your journey by selecting one of the locations:"
 video:
     caption: "Watch Boston's Transformation"
 accessibility:
+    img:
+        src: "/accessible-index.jpg"
+        alt: ""
     heading: "Accessibility and Route Planning"
     paragraph: "The complete Walk to the Sea route is **1.4 mi (2.25km)** in length.
 From its highest point at the origin in Beacon Hill to the